eclipse-dash/dash-licenses/README.md

 The CLI accepts a flat file with each line containing a content identifier (ClearlyDefined id, Maven coordinates, or NPM identifier); it also supports a small number of file formats including `package-lock.json`, `pnpm-lock.yaml` or `yarn.lock` files.
 A Maven plugin that is capable of processing a dependency list extracted from a `pom.xml` file is also provided.

-Use the `-summary <file>` option to  generate a file that contains CSV content with one line for each line of input, mapping a package to a license along with whether that content is `approved` for use by an Eclipse project or `restricted`, meaning that the Eclipse IP Team needs to have a look at the Eclipse project's use of that content.
+Use the `-summary <file>` argument to  generate a file that contains CSV content with one line for each line of input, mapping a package to a license along with whether that content is `approved` for use by an Eclipse project or `restricted`, meaning that the Eclipse IP Team needs to have a look at the Eclipse project's use of that content.
 This file is suitable for augmenting the IP Log of an Eclipse open source project.

 The current implementation uses two sources for license information.
 The first source is an Eclipse Foundation service that leverages data that the Eclipse Foundation's IP Team has collected over the years (and continues to collect).
 When that source does not have information for a piece of content, [ClearlyDefined](https://clearlydefined.io/)'s service is used.